supercollider/supercollider.github.io/_posts/2015-03-22-supercollider-3.7-prerelease.md

 **Fixes**

-The a non-definitive list of issues fixed in 3.7 is available [here](https://github.com/supercollider/supercollider/issues?page=4&q=is%3Aissue+is%3Aclosed+label%3Abug+closed%3A%3E2013-11-27)
+A non-definitive list of issues fixed in 3.7 is available [here](https://github.com/supercollider/supercollider/issues?page=4&q=is%3Aissue+is%3Aclosed+label%3Abug+closed%3A%3E2013-11-27)